billhathaway/elasticwatch/README.md

   * polling_secs

-  index is an optional property, if not defined, it will default to using 'logstash-*'.
+  index is an optional property, if not defined, it will default to using '_all'.

 See the config.json.example file in the repo
 ```